-Applications will be accepted until 11:59 p.m. on the closing dates listed above.
+Applications will be accepted until 11:59 p.m.
+(Pacific Time) on Thursday, April 10.

-You may only submit one application per intake and may only apply for a single activity in one application.
+You may submit only one application to this grant program per intake.
+You may only apply for a single activity in one application.

-You can receive only one Professional Development grant per BC Arts Council fiscal year (April to March).
+You can receive only one Professional Development grant per BC Arts Council fiscal year (April 1 to March 31).

-Unsuccessful applicants may re-apply with the same project in a different intake.
+Unsuccessful applicants may re-apply with the same activity in a different intake.
 If an applicant is unsuccessful twice with the same project, the application and proposed activity must be substantively changed.

+New applicants:

-New applicants: Register and create a profile in the online system.
-It may take up to 5 business days to process your registration request.
-You will receive an email when your registration request is approved.
-Once approved, you will be able to access the online application.
-Add the email address NoReply@BCArtsCouncil.ca to your safe senders list and check your spam folders.
+- Register and create a profile in the online system to access the online application.
+Instructions are on our website: How to Apply Online. - We recommend you register at least 2 weeks before the application closing date. - Additional information may be requested in order to process registration requests.
+Register early to avoid delays. - It may take up to 5 business days to process your registration request after we have received all required documents. - You will receive an email when your registration request is approved.
+Once approved, you will be able to create your profile and access the online application. - Add the email address NoReply@BCArtsCouncil.ca to your safe senders list and check your spam folders.